 - It’s so versatile.
 You can use it for many dishes, eat plain, or chop up a few pieces for a hamburger or salad.

-- You can jazz up any simple dishes by adding these pickled greens.
-There are many various ways to use it.
+- Add these pickled greens to jazz up any simple dish.
+There are many various ways to use them.
 Get creative!

 - It’s much healthier and cheaper than the small store-bought mustard greens in a package.